 My play "Dust" reimagines the plight of Marcy Borders, known as "Dust Lady"— the iconic figure who gained international attention during 9-11.
-Other recent publications include a tribute essay that celebrates the life of Ntozake Shange in African Voices, speculative fiction and spiritual/philosophy writings in Akashic Books, Anthropology of Consciousness, among others.
+Recent publications: 'Eco-Mediations & Memories of Dirt (About Place Journal) (fall 2020) and American Road Magazine Review of “The Negro Motorist Green-Book” (2021); Other recent publications include a tribute essay that celebrates the life of Ntozake Shange in African Voices, speculative fiction and spiritual/philosophy writings in Akashic Books, Anthropology of Consciousness, among others.

 NEW YORK UNIVERSITY